How To Process Text Files Using Work Queue

 Now you can connect the processing workflow to the work queue class.

-- Right click on TextFile work queue class and choose New > Workflow Command
+• Right-click on TextFile work queue class and choose New > Workflow Command

-- Specify the following properties
+• Specify the following properties

 You should specify Mode=MultipleCheckboxes so the user can select more files and process them at once.

-The Name property will be used to identify the command later in the work queue configuration. - Save the command.
+The Name property will be used to identify the command later in the work queue configuration.

-- Now right click on the new command and choose New > Parameter Mapping (with the dot, not a question mark).
+• Now right-click on the new command and choose New > Parameter Mapping (with the dot, not a question mark).

-- Specify the following properties:
+• Specify the following properties:

 This way you pass the selected work queue entries to your processing workflow.